-As much as I use my Char-Broil Big Easy to cook up fantastic chicken, I also use it just as much for side dishes.
-This roasted cauliflower came out absolutely delicious.
+As much as I use my Big Easy to cook up fantastic chicken, I also use it just as much for side dishes.
+This roasted cauliflower on the Char-Broil Big Easy came out absolutely delicious.
 Tender and flavor-packed, with just a hint of smokiness from the bacon.
 And as with anything I cook on my Big Easy, it was easy to make.

-Make sure when you pick out the head of cauliflower at the store that you don’t get a really big one or it won’t fit into the Big Easy.
+Make sure when you pick out the head for your roasted cauliflower on the Char-Broil Big Easy.
+Don’t get a really big one or it won’t fit into the cooker.
 Shoot for one that is about 8″ wide.
 Or if you prefer, try my recipe for roasted cauliflower florets.

 For a little kick don’t be afraid to add a few pinches of dried red pepper flake to the chicken broth as you cook the cauliflower.
 It won’t be overwhelmingly hot, but it’ll give you a slight hint of heat.

 You can roast cauliflower in the standard basket that comes with the Big Easy or a bunk bed basket (lined with foil to keep the liquid in), or the Big Easy cooking rack.

 Not in to cauliflower?
 Roasted carrots are amazing!